duhyuncho1994/BA2025DUCHO/README.md

 - How inaccurate default answers impact learning (e.g., increase EQ count)
 - When and why EQs grow large
-- Which alternative strategies and Performance comparison(Which one performs best in accuracy/EQs)
+- Which alternative strategies and Performance comparison(Which one performs best)

 ---